Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 I know that sounds like a story from the Wild West but this took place in Montreal in 1967.
 Monica came from a poor Montreal family, many of whom were involved in crime in some way; her grandmother served time in jail for receiving stolen goods, and reportedly ran a school for crime for the neighbourhood children.

 Monica was known as Machine Gun Molly and was a known criminal – with a curious background.
+She was also known as “Machine Gun Molly”, “Mrs. Anthony Smith”, “Molly the Gun”, “Molly the Machine Gun”, “Monica the Gun”, “Monique Smith” and “Monique Tessier”.

 She’d been married when she was only seventeen, probably hoping to escape from he impoverished family life.
 She was one of eight children and most of her family were involved in crime – even her grandmother had been in jail.

 Born to a rather large, poor family in February of 1939, Proietti’s was arguably forced into a life of crime.
 Living with her eight sibling family on St. Dominique Street in a lower class neighborhood in the east end of Montreal, Proietti was taught to steal to help her family make ends meet.